h4m24-a/inventory-management/README.md

 - Validation and Sanitization for form inputs
 - Mobile Responsive
 - Used PostgreSQL for efficient data storage and retrieval in the sneaker inventory app.
+- Set up an AWS S3 bucket to store images.